Cot Mattress Safety

 A foam mattress supported by springs (pocket or bonnell) will have a foam layer which can only be 2 cm deep either side of the springs.

-2 cm is a thin layer and If this foam is not of a high grade dents and dips could appear after a few months wear.
+2 cm is a very thin layer and If this foam is not of a high grade dents and dips could appear just after a few months usage.

-For the foam to last several years and be supported by the springs without dipping the foam should be of a quality between 33 and 50 CMHR
+For the foam to last several years without denting or dipping it has to cope with the pressure of the baby above and the springs beneath.
+To achieve this the foam should be of a quality between 33 and 50 CMHR

 Here are more details on the construction of foam